hameddavodi/MSE-Basics/README.md

 Here, you will find a collection of real-world examples and problems that illustrate the application of statistical, mathematical, and econometrics methods in solving practical issues.

-The case studies in this repository are organized into three categories: statistics, math, and econometrics.
+The case studies in this repository are organized into three categories: Statistics, Math, and Econometrics.

 Each category contains several case studies that cover a wide range of topics and methodologies.